Kingsley Field future focus of Congressional visit - KOBI-TV NBC5 / KOTI-TV NBC2

 The F-15 Eagle is approaching 50 years of active service.

-“I’ve been flying the airplane non-stop for 22 years.”
-Notes 173rd Fighter Wing Commander, Colonel Jeff Smith.
+“I’ve been flying the airplane non-stop for 22 years,” said 173rd Fighter Wing Commander, Colonel Jeff Smith.
 “And it’s about as old as I am.”

 Officials at Kingsley Field are exploring options for a new mission once the F-15 is retired.